querqy/querqy/contributing.md

 * Make variables `final` where possible.
 We know this is not everyone's favourite coding style but we did see performance gains from this.
   We won't mark a missing `final` in a test class.

+## Running integration tests

+To run integration tests locally, start up your Docker and then execute

+`mvn verify -DskipITs=false`